Eddie Huang: Film

 In August 2019, it was announced Huang would direct and write Boogie, a coming-of-age movie about a young Chinese-American basketball player's rise to prominence, starring Taylor Takahashi, Pamelyn Chee, Jorge Lendeborg Jr., Mike Moh, Dave East, Pop Smoke, Perry Yung, Alexa Mareka and Taylour Paige, with Focus Features distributing.
 Huang wrote the screenplay in five days with no plan or outline, incorporating the themes that have defined his life such as basketball, feeling adrift in a country where he has always been in a minority, and domestic abuse.
 He directed the 2025 documentary Vice is Broke.

-Controversies

-Huang drew criticism in May 2015 for comments he made about black women during an interview on Real Time With Bill Maher.
-He said, "I feel like Asian men have been emasculated so much in America that we're basically treated like black women."
-Later he engaged in a Twitter exchange on his account @MrEddieHuang with @BlackGirlDanger where he defended his comments, which were called "misogynoir".
-Huang then tweeted "are we dating cause you wildin. lol" and proceeded to make romantic advances towards her.

-Huang has also drawn criticism for his appropriation of African-American culture.
-Huang has stated: "I’ve devoted myself to speaking about people owning their own cultures that they’ve created, that they came over with, and educating people about the foundational values in culture."
-In The New York Times, Joshua David Stein described Huang as "a walking mixtape of postmodern cultural appropriation."
-In New Bloom magazine, Brian Hioe wrote that Huang exhibits "misogynistic language and attitudes," non-conventional English speech and dress, and experiences with police that indicate an "adoption of a hip hop influenced persona".
-It was also noted that Asian Americans have been a part of the Hip Hop community since Fresh Kid Ice of 2 Live Crew fame.